Agricultural education: Professional agricultural education organizations

+Youth agricultural education organizations

+4-H

 4H Club is considered a youth development program that teaches children about sciences, leadership, research, etc. 4H club has over 6 million members nationwide and is the largest youth development organization in the United States.
 4H members use hands on learning to reach goals and help in communities.
 Members of 4-H carry out group and individual projects dealing with conservation, food and agriculture, health and safety, and other subjects.
 The 4-H program in the United States is part of the Cooperative Extension service.

+FFA

 Somewhat similarly, the FFA is a national organization that teaches students leadership skills and is designed to help members become more well rounded citizens in the agricultural field.
-The FFA is an integral part of the program of agricultural education in many high schools as a result of Public Law 740 in 1950 (Currently revised as Public Law 105-225 of the 105th Congress of the United States), with 649,355 FFA members (2016-2017).
+The FFA is an integral part of the program of agricultural education in many high schools as a result of Public Law 740 in 1950 (Currently revised as Public Law 105-225 of the 105th Congress of the United States), with 649,355 FFA members (2016–2017).
 Local chapters participate in Career Development Events (individually and as a team), each student has a Supervised Agricultural Experience program (SAE), and participates in many conferences and conventions to develop leadership, citizenship, patriotism and excellence in agriculture.
 The National FFA Organization is structured from the local chapter up, including local districts, areas, regions, state associations, and the national level.
 The FFA Mission is to make a positive difference in the lives of students by developing their potential for premier leadership, personal growth, and career success through agricultural education.